 Note 3: If it decides to make a decision that differs from that recommended by the examiner and that is as a result of new evidence or fact or a different interpretation of a fact, the Council must notify all those identified on the Consultation Statement and invite representations.
-However, the Council cannot make a decision that differs from the Inspector's recommendations about the referendum area.
 If it considers it appropriate, the Council may refer the issue to independent examination.

-Publication Post- Examination
+Publication Post-Examination